We may receive compensation when you click on links to products from our partners.

 Applying for work

 The first rule when applying for jobs in Singapore is that anything that is flagged as ‘Singaporeans/PRs only’ means it is reserved just for nationals and permanent residents only, so there’s no point in going any further with these.
-When this isn’t mentioned, you can feel free to assume that you are able to apply.
+When this isn’t mentioned, you can feel free to assume that you can apply.

 Taking a job offer

 Singapore, unlike most countries, offers salaries in monthly terms rather than annually.
-Tax is also a different issue and it will be hard to compare it against the rates in your home nation, but it is likely that they will be favorable in Singapore.
+Tax is also a different issue and it will be hard to compare it against the rates in your home nation, but they will likely be favorable in Singapore.

 Written by an American expat who lived in Italy and is still living in France, this book gives you the right questions to ask about moving abroad.
 Better yet, it also gives you the answers.